Darsh15002/Credit-Card-Fraud-detection/README.md

 # Required Installations
-Following installations are required in order to run the project
+Following installations are required in order to run the project:
   •	Python 3.x

   •	Anaconda

-Following Libraries are used in this project
+Following Libraries are used in this project:
   •	Numpy

   •	Pandas

   •	Sklearn

   •	Scipy

   •	Matplotlib.pyplot

   •	Sckit-learn

   •	Pylab

   •	Seaborn

 Code